trstringer/trstringer.github.io/_posts/2020-11-02-native-azure-logging-aks.md

 Some notable options are public network access for ingestion and querying (`--ingestion-access` and `--query-access`).
 Another important one is the log retention time (`--retention-time`), which defaults to 30 days.

-Another reason to recreate it manually and not rely on AKS to create it is that you can choose where you want it placed and how you want it named.
+Another reason to create it manually and not rely on AKS to create it is that you can choose where you want it placed and how you want it named.

 ## Create a monitoring-enabled AKS cluster